zezosarg/Gantt-Manager/README.md

 # Gantt-Manager
-An application for managing Gantt diagrams
+A simple desktop application for managing Gantt diagrams with a pure java pojo backend and a swing frontend.